10 Questions About Restless Legs Syndrome

 Depression and anxiety commonly result from restless legs syndrome.
 If you have moderate to severe RLS, it's important to find ways to cope with the stress it can cause.
 Here are a few ways to take control:

-- Work with your doctor: Changes or combinations of drugs are often necessary to control symptoms.
+- Work with your doctor.
+A different drug or combinations of drugs are often necessary to control symptoms.

-- If you feel overwhelmed by RLS, consider speaking with a professional mental health provider.
+- If you feel overwhelmed by RLS, talk with someone who treats mental health, like a psychologist or psychiatrist.

 What Is the Connection Between Iron and Restless Legs Syndrome?

-Iron deficiency is one of the uncommon causes of restless legs syndrome.
-Replacing the low iron may improve or eliminate RLS in these people.
+Not enough iron in the diet is one cause of restless legs syndrome.
+Taking iron pills may improve RLS in these people.

-Even for people whose restless legs syndrome has no clear cause -- and who have normal iron levels -- iron is probably involved.
+Even in people who have normal iron levels, iron is probably involved.
 Studies show a "brain iron deficiency" in many people with restless legs syndrome.
-Research is ongoing to discover how and why this happens, and whether therapy can be targeted to this problem.
+Research is looking into why this happens and what treatments can help.

 People with normal iron levels and restless legs syndrome should not take iron pills.
-Excess iron can cause liver damage and other problems.
+Too much iron can cause liver damage and other problems.

 What Is the Link Between Restless Legs Syndrome and Periodic Limb Movement Disorder?

 More than 80% of people with restless legs syndrome also have periodic limb movement disorder, or PLMD.
-In PLMD, the arms or legs twitch or jerk involuntarily throughout the night.
-The movements disturb sleep and can contribute to chronic fatigue.
+In PLMD, the arms or legs twitch or jerk during the night.
+The movements disturb sleep and can cause chronic sleepiness.

-Many people have periodic limb movement disorder by itself, and will never develop restless legs syndrome.
-However, periodic limb movement disorder sometimes precedes the onset of restless legs syndrome.
+Many people have periodic limb movement disorder by itself and will never develop restless legs syndrome.
+If you think you have PLMD, see your doctor.